ESCOMP/mizuRoute/docs/source/users_guide/Control_file.rst

   * The abovementioned restrictions are check in the code, so any violations are notified as error and the program is terminated.

-.. _River_network_augumentation_or_subsetting:
+.. _River_network_augmentation_or_subsetting:

-River network augumentation or subsetting
+River network augmentation or subsetting
 ------------------------------------------

 +------------------------+------------------------+--------------------------------------------------------------------------+
 | control variable       | Default values         | Description                                                              |